 3. RankBrain helps determine what results are relevant to users.

-This one is the most difficult to understand – in fact, very few people, if any, can fully comprehend how RankBrain works.
+This one is the most difficult to understand.
+In fact, very few people fully comprehend how RankBrain works.

 RankBrain is Google’s machine learning system that uses thousands of signals to determine what search results are most relevant to each user – be that location, proximity, local language, past behaviour, etc.

 RankBrain has fast become one of the most significant Google ranking elements, which makes it extremely hard for scammers to cheat the system.
-It also means search results are becoming increasingly customised to each user – what you see when you conduct a search will be different to what someone else does.
+It also means search results are becoming increasingly customised to each user, so what you see when you conduct a search will be different to what someone else sees.